WPgenWeakest Precondition Generator

 First, we rewrite the premise triple (subst x v2 t1) H Q using wp.
 It becomes H ==> wp (subst x v2 t1) Q.

-Third, according to wpgen_sound, the predicate wp (isubst ((x,v2)::nil) t1) is entailed by wpgen ((x,v2)::nil) t1.
+Third, according to wpgen_sound, wp (isubst ((x,v2)::nil) t1) is entailed by wpgen ((x,v2)::nil) t1.
 Thus, we can use the latter as premise in place of the former.
 We thereby obtain the following lemma, which is at the heart of the implementation of the tactic xwp.

 Parameter triple_app_fun_from_wpgen : v1 v2 x t1 H Q,